splch/quantumtales/docs/index.md

 ### PDF Format

-The book is offered in a beautiful PDF complete with illustrations from the talented [Larissa Sharina](https://www.fiverr.com/vect_hbg).
+Quantum Tales is offered as a beautiful PDF, complete with illustrations from the talented [Larissa Sharina](https://www.fiverr.com/vect_hbg).
 It is available [here](https://github.com/splch/quantum-tales/blob/master/Quantum%20Tales.pdf).

 If you'd prefer to preview it, this frame is hosted from Adobe.